Pablo8241/OneNose_Project/README.md

 3. **Install Model**:
    - Place the downloaded `.eim` file in the same directory as `eNose_Program.py`
    - The program will automatically load and use the model for real-time odor classification
-   - The program will automatically load and use the model for real-time odor classification

 ## Usage